-The documents and aids below provide almost everything educators need to understand and implement the Ohio's New Learning Standards: K-12 Social Studies.
+The documents and aids below provide educators support needed to understand and implement the Ohio's New Learning Standards.
 Learn about the global context in which the standards were developed, compare them with Ohio's 2002 social studies standards and see how they are sucessfully implemented in the classroom.

 Make your classroom's transition to the Ohio's New Learning Standards in Social Studies easy using the tools and aids you'll find below.

 Alignment Toolkit Phase 1: Gap Analysis - This tool allows educators to closely examine the Ohio's New Learning Standards and Model Curricula to determine the degree to which their current curriculum addresses the concepts and skills found there, as well as see the required cognitive levels.

 Alignment Toolkit Phase 2: Revision of District Curriculum - These tools create a framework from the standards and model curriculum for planning units around big ideas/concepts, sequencing units to the school year, intradisciplinary and interdisciplinary connections, diverse learner considerations, technology integration, assessment practices (formative, summative and performance-based) and resources.